ComicFeminismMathWriting

 The celebration, however, was short-lived.
 Summoned back to Russia by the death of her father, she gave up mathematics for some time in order to attempt a life of normalcy with her theoretical husband, Vladimir, to find in him at last the love that neither intimate friends nor mathematical study was able to provide.
 They had a daughter together, integrated into cultivated society, and Sofia caught the bug for financial speculation which was well-nigh required of every late nineteenth century Russian person of note.

 She dragged Vladimir with her from scheme to scheme and, after nearly bankrupting the family, swore off anything smacking of fiscal adventure.
 Her husband, however, once hooked could never quite shake the urge to make one last big score.
 He latched onto a scoundrel who talked a good spiel about a wildly profitable venture while secretly filling Sofia’s head with lies about Vladimir’s sexual conquests in an attempt to split the couple.
+For those looking to explore products that can enhance their intimate experiences, you might want to check out products at cumlube.co.uk.

 It worked.
 Devastated, Sofia left her daughter in the care of friends and relatives and fled to Western Europe.
 Vladimir and The Scoundrel carried on until the latter’s sudden but inevitable betrayal.
 Alone, bankrupt, and without the ability to take pleasure in the science that had soothed him in earlier troubled times, Vladimir took his life in 1883.